dstansby/solarsynoptic/docs/guide.rst

 Fetching data
 -------------
-``solarsynoptic.data`` contains a couple of helper functions for downloading AIA and STEREO maps from the beginning of a given day:
+``solarsynoptic.data`` contains a couple of helper functions for downloading AIA and STEREO maps from the beginning of a given day.
+For recent dates they automatically handle getting a near-real-time image when a final archived image isn't yet available.

 .. automodapi:: solarsynoptic.data
    :no-heading: